DevMountain/ft-syllabus/README.md

 - Mini Project:
   - [TODO](#TODO)
 - Learning Objectives
-  - LEARNING OBJ
-  - LEARNING OBJ
-  - LEARNING OBJ
+  - Student can use middleware to add CORS headers
+  - Student can access URL parameters in a web request
 - Project:
   - [Personal API](https://github.com/DevMountain/personal-api)
 - Additional Reading:
   - Additional Reading

-## <a name="unit5"></a> Unit 5 - MongoDB
+## <a name="unit5"></a> Unit 5 - NodeJS
 ### <a name="week6"></a> Week 6 - Advanced Node / MongoDB
 #### <a name="day61"></a> Day 1 - NodeJS III
 - Mini Project:
   - [TODO](#TODO)
 - Learning Objectives
-  - LEARNING OBJ
-  - LEARNING OBJ
-  - LEARNING OBJ
+  - Student can use Express to serve static files
+  - Student can use routing in Express to create basic API endpoints
+  - Student can use route params to make dynamic endpoints
+  - Student can build a front-end Angular application that connects to a back-end NodeJS API
 - Project:
   - [TextSupport](https://github.com/DevMountain/TextSupport)
 - Additional Reading: